TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-04-09-upgrading-sensio-security-annotation-the-full-story.md

 id: 431
 title: "Upgrading Sensio Security Annotation: The Full Story"
 perex: |
-    The `@Security` annotation, that originated in Sensio extra bundle, comes a long way.
-The official upgrade docs has few miss-leading pointers, that force you to use unnecessary verbose language.
+    The `@Security` annotation, which originated in the Sensio extra bundle, goes a long way.
+The official upgrade docs have a few misleading pointers, that force you to use unnecessary verbose language.

-    Fortunately, there are few hidden levels that make code much less verbose and more readable.
+    Fortunately, few hidden levels make code much less verbose and more readable.

-    This post sums-up upgrading the Sensio `@Security` annotation to Symfony `#[IsGranted()]` attribute in one place.
+    This post sums up upgrading the Sensio `@Security` annotation to Symfony `#[IsGranted()]` attribute in one place.
 ---

 *Note: If you already use the native Symfony attributes, scroll down to find syntax tips.*